clamstew/jods/docs/blog/2025-05-03-jods-journey.md

 ## The Beginning: A Short Name on npm

 About two weeks ago, I decided to claim a short, memorable name on npm — [@jods](https://www.npmjs.com/package/jods) (JavaScript Object Dynamics System).
-I had a loose idea about creating a state management library, but nothing concrete.
-I just wanted a name that was easy to remember and type.
+Initially, after playing around with [BullMQ](https://github.com/taskforcesh/bullmq), I thought it might become a job queuing system (jods = jobs, get it?).
+But I quickly pivoted when I had a loose idea about creating a state management library instead.
+At that point, I just wanted to secure a name that was easy to remember and type.

 ## Creating a Simple API